cvasilak/AccessJ/README.md

 * __Secure Communication__

    If username/password credentials are supplied by the user, the application establishes an HTTPS/SSL connection to the server together with Basic Authentication.
 The feature implies that the user has correctly setup the remote backend to support it.
-Take note that Jolokia offers comprehensive security mechanisms that can be configured by the user for more fine grained security of the MBeans exposed by the agent.
+Take note that [Jolokia][2] offers comprehensive security mechanisms that can be configured by the user for more fine grained security of the MBeans exposed by the agent.
 Please consult the [Jolokia][2] documentation for more information.

 * __Browse of the full JMX Management tree__